 Permanent resident status does not expire and removes most of the restrictions imposed on foreigners.
 For example, a permanent resident can own a house and be appointed the director of a regular Thai corporation.
 In my opinion, the status is definitely worth it if you intend to stay in Thailand long-term.

 Citizenship, on the other hand, is a lot more difficult to acquire and in my opinion, rarely worth it.
 To qualify, you need to have lived at least five years in the country, speak Thai, have a local job and pay Thai taxes.
 The process is complex, takes around a year to complete and is very time intensive.
 As a citizen, you will be able to apply for a national ID card and a passport.
 You will also gain a few additional rights over permanent residents.

-Instead, your best bet will be to fly to another country for a few days then fly back to Thailand.
-There is no limit on the number of air entries so you can do this as many times as you want.
-I personally enter Thailand over ten times annually and have never even been asked a question by immigration.
-Obviously, your mileage may vary and your experience may differ from mine (especially as I typically only stay for a few days at a time, not the full 30 days) so take this with a grain of salt.
+Instead, your best bet will be to fly to another country for a few days and then fly back to Thailand.
+There are no limits to the number of air entries so you can do this as many times as you want.
+I have personally entered Thailand over ten times during some years and have never even been asked a question by immigration.
+Obviously, your mileage may vary and your experience may differ from mine (especially as I typically only stay for a few days at a time, not the full 30 days).

 Thailand is a residential taxation country.
 As such, residents are taxed on their worldwide income while non-residents are only taxed on their local income.
 Unlike most other residential taxation countries, however, Thailand also uses the remittance-based system although only for some types of foreign sourced income (and only when specific conditions are met).
 This opens up great tax optimization opportunities and in some cases can even lead to tax-free living.